 Although not as flat as our LODs (Jack, Ellie, and Jared) had anticipated, we ended up with an easier hike compared to the day before.
 There were no serious navigating issues since we stayed on the Lost Creek Ridge Trail—our return trail!—the entire time.
 I did get another opportunity to scout when we needed to find the side trail leading to Round Lake, our destination for the night.
 The trail I ended up spotting led to our alternate destination instead of the intended one, but it still felt nice to find A trail after yesterday’s fiasco, which I was still feeling a little ashamed.
 The next side trail we reached climbed a short while uphill to the top of a saddle.
 Below us lay Round Lake, another stunning body water.
 After the second group arrived, we descended together and made camp near the shore.
 I went for another short swim then spent the remainder of the afternoon/early evening planning tomorrow’s route with Jay and Jared, my fellow LODs.
 Since they had both been LODs already, they allowed me to do most of the planning.
 I’ll admit that being the last member of the expedition to act as LOD was a bit intimidating at first.
 However, as the planning went on, I continued to gain more confidence.
 In fact, it felt pretty similar to all the trip planning I did for the Wallowas, except that it was much less tedious.
 All in all, I ultimately enjoyed mapping out our route, measuring mileages with a blade of grass, identifying surrounding features, and estimating our travel time.
 I think my penchant for meticulousness really paid off in this situation.

-Day 8: Round Lake to Lost Creek Ridge Trailhead (4.05 miles, 2 hours 27 minutes)
+Day 8: Round Lake to Lost Creek Ridge Trailhead (4.05 miles; 2 hours 27 minutes, breaks not included)

 It was strange to wake up in the morning and know that it was going to be our last day out in the field.
 I missed being home of course, and I was especially sad that I hadn’t been able to share the past few days with Mack, but I wasn’t ready for it to be over.
 I’ve never been ready for it to be over.
 The Columbia River Gorge.
 The Wallowas.
 Although my immediate sentiments following those trips were pride and relief,—not to mention a serious craving for mozzarella sticks and French fries—the most prevalent feeling was longing.
 Longing to be back on the trail.
 It would linger for days, sometimes weeks, following my time out in the wilderness.
 I was resistant to easing back into the schedules and routines that comprise my day-to-day life.
 Even right now, a part of me is still trying to resist.